mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 Although we're writing our code in the context of the `person` object, that's not where it's getting called.
 It's getting called later on and our anonymous function — passed into `somethingAsynchronous()` as `callback` — doesn't have any context of where it came from, so `this` ends up being equal to `window`.
 The end result is that not only did we not update the property we wanted to, but we also accidentally set a global variable.

 There are a few ways to handle this.
 While the callback loses its reference to `this`, it still has access to the scope that it came from.
-As a result, this will work:
+As a result, this would work:

 ```js
 function somethingAsynchronous(callback) {